Top Menu

 TrenHotel second class cabin

 • It would serve the snacks served in the FrecciaRossa in Italy.
-Ok, this is only for first class, but they were nice dolce o salato snacks with a drink.
+Ok, this is only for first-class, but they were nice dolce o salato snacks with a drink.

-• It would show you the conductor’s cabin view like the trains from Netherlands.
-Actually, is a Bahn train, but I took it from Netherlands to Germany.
+• It would show you the conductor’s cabin view like the trains from the Netherlands.
+Actually, is a Bahn train, but I took it from the Netherlands to Germany.
 How fun is it to see the conductor doing his job and to see the track in front too?!
 It’s the closest you can get to operate a train!

 Train from Netherlands